Test in production without watermarks.

 Logger.Log($"Error: The property '{nameof(MyClass.MyProperty)}' is out of range.");

-In this example, we'll create a simple class representing a Person, and we'll use nameof operator to improve logging and error messages.
+In this example, we'll create a simple class representing a Person, and we'll use the nameof operator to improve logging and error messages.

 using System;